dgebenicolas/dgebenicolas.github.io/index.md

 [![Open Notebook](https://img.shields.io/badge/Jupyter-Open_Notebook-blue?logo=Jupyter)](projects/COMP551_A2-4.html)
 [![Open Research Poster](https://img.shields.io/badge/PDF-Open_Research_Poster-blue?logo=adobe-acrobat-reader&logoColor=white)](pdf/551reportA2.pdf)

+<b>Please refer to the pdf for a comprehensive breakdown of the project</b>

 <div style="text-align: justify">In this study, logistic regression and multi-class regression models were implemented from scratch to test against K-Nearest Neighbors (KNN) in binary and multi-class classification tasks.
 Experiments on IMBD movie reviews and the 20-news-group dataset demonstrated that logistic and multi-class regression significantly outperformed KNN.
 For binary classification, logistic regression achieved an AUROC of 0.8779 compared to KNN's 0.6343, and for multi-class classification, the accuracy was 74.80% versus KNN's 46.12%.
 The results suggest further exploration with regularization and advanced optimization techniques.</div>

 <br>